 Prior to law school, Ms. Gökçebay interned at Thomson Reuters in Istanbul, Turkey where she worked in news and media during Turkey's 2011 General Election.
-Prior to joining the firm, Ms. Gökçebay lived in Dublin, Ireland, where she was a summer associate at a commercial law firm and focused on banking and regulatory litigation arising out of the 2008 Irish Banking Crisis.
+Prior to joining the firm, Ms. Gökçebay lived in Dublin, Ireland, where she was a summer associate at a commercial law firm and focused on high profile banking and regulatory litigation arising out of the 2008 Irish Banking Crisis.
 She also served as a law clerk for Ireland's Refugee Legal Services and most recently at the Department of Homeland Security's Transportation Security Administration (TSA) in Washington, DC.

 - Law Clerk, Department of Homeland Security, Transportation Security Administration, 2017

 - Law Clerk, Refugee Legal Services, Legal Aid Board – Dublin, Ireland: 2016, 2017

 - Latinvex: Latin America Rising Legal Star, 2022